 Board of Directors

 David is a graduate of the University of Cincinnati College of Design, Architecture, Art and Planning.
-He president of Anderson Mason Dale Architects in Denver.
+He is president of Anderson Mason Dale Architects in Denver.
 In his 25 years with the firm he has led teams designing a diverse array of projects with an emphasis on university and college science and research facilities, some of which have won awards for outstanding design.
 David’s wife, Cathy, was diagnosed with FTD in 2014 at the age of 47.
 David placed Cathy in an assisted living facility early in 2016, and she passed away December 2016.
 Their children were 17, 15 and 13 at the time.
 A host and collaborator in multiple Denver AFTD events, as well as our Hope Rising Benefit and other national efforts, David brings to AFTD a passion for finding treatments and a cure before FTD can affect another generation.